brhanuhailu/hello-rail-back-end/README.md

 ## Key Features <a name="key-features"></a>

 - Create an API endpint by rails.
-- Generate message in the form of json.
+- Generate Random message in the form of json.
 - Connect with React app

 <!-- GETTING STARTED -->